VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 ### Issues with the Simple Event Store Implementation

-The simple implementation of event sourcing and an event store outlined in the previous sections has a number of short-comings.
-The following list identifies some of these short-comings that should be overcome in a production quality implementation.
+The simple implementation of event sourcing and an event store outlined in the previous sections has a number of shortcomings.
+The following list identifies some of these shortcomings that should be overcome in a production quality implementation.

 1. There is no guarantee in the **Save** method in the